Deltares/dfm_tools/README.md

 	- selection/plotting by polyline/crossection (slicing the ugrid data)
 	- merge partitions and delete ghostcells automatically
 	- take over masks in original data
+	- retrieve/select any data you like and how you like it, including metadata consisting of retrieved timeids/datetimes, stationids/stationnames and layerids
 - plotting:
 	- plot flexible mesh net/map variables as polycollections/patches
 	- plot regular grid variables with pcolor (precise plotting is still work in progress)